plone/volto/packages/registry/docs/how-to-guides/instantiate-registry.md

 const { registry } = AddonRegistry.init(appRootPath)
 ```

-You have full access to the Add-on Registry API in the `registry` object.
+You have full access to the add-on registry API in the `registry` object.

-By default, you also get these objects after calling `init`:
+By default, you also get these objects after calling `init`.

 ```js
 const { registry, addons, theme, shadowAliases } = AddonRegistry.init(appRootPath)